SurveyMonkey/public_api_docs/includes/_responses.md

-data.recipient_id | ID of the recipient (only for email collectors) | String data.total_time | Total time in seconds spent on the survey | Integer data.last_name | Last name of the recipient (if recipient ID was provided) | String data.custom_value | Custom value associated with a recipient | String data.ip_address | IP Address the response was taken from | String data.custom_variables | Values to any available custom variables in the survey | Object response_status | Status of the response: "completed", "new", "overquota", or "disqualified" | String
+data.recipient_id | ID of the recipient (only for email collectors) | String data.total_time | Total time in seconds spent on the survey | Integer data.last_name | Last name of the recipient (if recipient ID was provided) | String data.custom_value | Custom value associated with a response | String data.ip_address | IP Address the response was taken from | String data.custom_variables | Values to any available custom variables in the survey | Object response_status | Status of the response: "completed", "new", "overquota", or "disqualified" | String